mikekamminga/brutal-honesty-handbook/book-v1/04_radical_respect.md

 *   **Instead of:** "You're always late.
 It's so disrespectful."
 *   **Try:** "When you arrive late, the story I tell myself is that you don't respect my time.
 Can you help me understand what's happening?"

-### A Note on Cultural Nuance

-The idea of "directness" is not universal.
-In some cultures, particularly those with a more collectivist or hierarchical structure, the direct, unadorned truth-telling described here could be seen as disrespectful, no matter the intention.
-Radical respect, in these contexts, requires an extra layer of awareness.

-*   **Observe First:** Before speaking, observe how feedback is given and received in that specific environment (family, workplace, or community).
-Are suggestions made more indirectly, perhaps through a trusted third party or in a group setting where ideas are brainstormed collectively?
-*   **Adapt Your Style, Not Your Truth:** You may need to soften your delivery, use more indirect language, or choose a different setting.
-The goal is not to abandon your honesty, but to translate it into a language that can be heard and respected within that cultural context.
-The question shifts from "How can I be most direct?" to "How can I be most effective and respectful in this environment?"
-*   **Check for Understanding:** Because meaning can get lost in translation (both linguistic and cultural), it's crucial to check for understanding.
-"I want to make sure I'm expressing myself clearly.
-What are you hearing me say?"

-Adapting to cultural norms isn't a betrayal of brutal honesty; it's the highest form of it.
-It's the recognition that true respect means meeting people where they are.

 ### The Motive Check-In

 Before you initiate a hard conversation, pause.
 Close your eyes if you can.
 Feel your feet on the floor.
 Take one deep breath.
 Now, do a motive check-in.
 Ask yourself: